legalschema/nft-metadata-api/README.md

-# nft-metadata-api
+# Metadata API for Non-Fungible Tokens (NFTs)

-Manages the metadata for contract NFTs
+Manages the metadata for contract NFTs.